Enhancing grassland ecosystems while sustaining private, profitable ranching

 Duties

-An intern will work closely with Tim, Bonnie, and Brett on a variety of ranching tasks as their capabilities allow, including but not limited to: rotational grazing systems, pasture management and evaluation, cattle moves, cattle health monitoring, cattle care, and branding.
+Candidate will work closely with Tim, Bonnie, and Brett on a variety of ranching tasks as their capabilities allow, including, but not limited to, rotational grazing systems, pasture management and evaluation, cattle moves, cattle health monitoring, cattle care, and branding.

-An intern will have an opportunity to learn about the stocker program; record-keeping, costs associated, and monitoring markets.
-The Downings are willing to teach an intern any aspect of the ranch operation that they are interested in exploring.
+Opportunities to learn about the stocker program, record-keeping, associated costs, and market monitoring will be available.
+The Downings are willing to teach any aspect of the ranch operation.

-Weekly ranch meetings: Intern will have an opportunity to take part in (WOTB) working on the business and (WITB) working in the business meetings.
+Weekly ranch meetings: Candidate will have the opportunity to participate in (WOTB) working on the business and (WITB) working in the business meetings.

 Additional responsibilities as needed and as per request.